clementigbinoba/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 ## Description

-This project contains links to diagrams representing different web infrastructures.
+The project links diagrams of various web infrastructures.
-Its goal is to understand, on a very high-level, how web infrastructures are organized and what are their components.
+It aims to grasp the high-level organization and components of web infrastructures..